zzergAtStage/ed-monitor/README.md

 ### Contact

-For inquiries, suggestions, or feedback, please contact the project maintainer at zzergAtStage@example.com.
+For inquiries, suggestions, or feedback, please contact the project maintainer at @zzergAtStage

 ```shell
 mvn clean package -Pprod